 Credit scores are computed using the details available on your credit reports.
-For instance, credit scores typically consider your payment history, the amount owed, and the periodicity of your credit history.
+Several factors determine your credit score, some of them are:

+Showing creditors that you have a positive history of paying your bills to an account for a long period is also a vital credit score factor.
 Do not close old credit card accounts right before applying for a loan.
-If you plan to apply for a loan in the near future, you may want to hold off on closing old credit card accounts until after receipt of the loan.
+If you plan to apply for a loan shortly, you may want to hold off on closing old credit card accounts until after you receive the receipt for the loan.